all-rit/ALL/README.md

 ## Opening a PR

 Before you open a pull request, please ensure all code you've committed works as you expect.
-Also ensure that commands like `npm build` for the client don't error out - this is a strong indication of broken code.
+Also ensure that commands like `npm run build` for the client don't error out - this is a strong indication of broken code.

 Pull requests should be named the same way as commits - A short name that describes the overall changes, with a description as needed.
 Fill out the pull request checklist as well.